Cody9494/PubMed_BigData_Analysis/README.md

 Topic Modeling (LDA): Extracted 10 latent topics with biomedical themes including cancer, inflammation, and neural processes.

-Gene Ontology Tagging: 72% of articles matched at least one GO term; BP terms most frequent.
+Gene Ontology Tagging: 10969/24919 articles matched at least one GO term (44%)

 High-Impact Filter: Out of ~25K articles, 539 were published in journals with an impact factor of 20 or higher.